Learning Home Catalog Composer

 Mb=(aΣf(a)a)b=aΣf(a)ab=f(b), M \vert b \rangle = \Biggl( \sum_{a\in\Sigma} \vert f(a) \rangle \langle a \vert \Biggr) \vert b\rangle = \sum_{a\in\Sigma} \vert f(a) \rangle \langle a \vert b \rangle = \vert f(b)\rangle,

-for each bΣ,b\in\Sigma, which is what we require of M.M.
+for each bΣ,b\in\Sigma, which is precisely what we require of the matrix M.M.

-As we will discuss in greater detail in Lesson 3, ab\langle a \vert b \rangle may also be seen as an inner product between the vectors a\vert a\rangle and b.\vert b\rangle.
-Inner products are critically important in quantum information, but we will delay a discussion of them until they are needed.
+As we will discuss in greater detail later on in the Quantum circuits lesson, ab\langle a \vert b \rangle may also be seen as an inner product between the vectors a\vert a\rangle and b.\vert b\rangle.
+Inner products are critically important in quantum information, but we'll delay a discussion of them until they are needed.

 At this point the names "bra" and "ket" may be evident: putting a "bra" a\langle a\vert together with a "ket" b\vert b\rangle yields a "bracket" ab.\langle a \vert b\rangle.
 This notation and terminology is due to , and for this reason is known as the Dirac notation.